Soy milk: History

-The earliest record of soybean milk is on a stone slab of the Eastern Han dynasty unearthed in China, on which is engraved the situation of making soy milk in ancient kitchens.
+The earliest record of soybean milk is on a stone slab of the Eastern Han dynasty unearthed in China, on which is engraved a description of the making of soy milk in ancient kitchens.

 A tofu broth (doufujiang) c.
 1365 was used during the Mongol Yuan.
 As doujiang, this drink remains a common watery form of soy milk in China, usually prepared from fresh soybeans.
 The compendium of Materia Medica, which was completed in 1578, also has an evaluation of soymilk.
 Its use increased during the Qing dynasty, apparently due to the discovery that gently heating doujiang for at least 90 minutes hydrolyzed or helped to break down its undesirable raffinose and stachyose, oligosaccharides, which can cause flatulence and digestive pain among lactose-intolerant adults.
 By the 18th century, it was common enough that street vendors were hawking it; in the 19th, it was also common to take a cup to tofu shops to get hot, fresh doujiang for breakfast.
 It was already often paired with youtiao, which was dipped into it.
 The process was industrialized in early Republican China.
 By 1929, two Shanghai factories were selling over 1000 bottles a day and another in Beijing was almost as productive itself.
 Following disruption from the Second World War and the Chinese Civil War, soy milk began to be marketed in soft drink-like fashion in Hong Kong, Singapore, and Japan in the 1950s.